Eighth Crusade

 The Eighth Crusade was the second Crusade launched by Louis IX of France, this one against the Hafsid dynasty in Tunisia in 1270.
 It is also known as the Crusade of Louis IX Against Tunis or the Second Crusade of Louis.
-The Crusade did not see any significant fighting as King Louis died of dysentery shortly after arriving on the shores of Tunisia.
+The Crusade did not see any significant fighting as Louis died of dysentery shortly after arriving on the shores of Tunisia.
 The Treaty of Tunis was negotiated between the Crusaders and the Hafsids.
 No changes in territory occurred, though there were commercial and some political rights granted to the Christians.
 The Crusaders withdrew back to Europe soon after.

 Situation in the Holy Land

 Despite the failure of the Seventh Crusade, which ended in the capture of Louis IX of France by the Mamluks, the king did not lose interest in crusading.
 He continued to send financial aid and military support to the settlements in Outremer from 1254 to 1266, with the objective of eventually returning to the Holy Land.